Sindh rulers behind theft of agricultural water: Haleem

 He said the representative of Sindh is present in Irsa and water is distributed on the basis of availability.
 He said funds for canal lining and embankments went to the pockets of corruption mafia and every year we face floods.

-He said previous day ten Sindhi men were murdered.
-He said their buffalos were stolen and it was duty of police to recover them, but the police did not discharge their duties and when these villagers went to find their stolen buffalos when they were killed by bandits.
+No power plant is being made on CJ Canal.
+Previous day ten Sindhi men were murdered.
+Their buffalos were stolen and it was duty of police to recover them, but the police did not discharge their duties and when these villagers went to find their stolen buffalos, they were killed by the bandits, he said.
 He said next day seven murders were reported from Shikarpur.
 He said in four months 63 people were kidnapped and 15 people are still in captivity of kidnappers.

 He said kidnapping for ransom is on rise in Sindh.
 He said that today bandits are so powerful that they share their pictures on social media.
 They have no fear because they give share of the booty to officers and ministers.
 He said this shares even goes to the Chief Minister house

-He said that Rs756 billion were spent on law and order in the province.
-He said crime is also rising in Karachi.
-He said that 48703 cases were reported in 2019, and in 2020 there number rose significantly.
+He said Rs 756 billion were spent on law and order in the province.
+Crime is also rising in Karachi.
+He said 48,703 cases were reported in 2019, and in 2020 there number rose significantly.

 Bilal Ghaffar said that due to positive steps of the federal government now our economy is improving in every sector.